Azareal/Gosora/docs/configuration.md

 LooseHost - Disable host header checks in the router.
 This may be useful when using a reverse-proxy like Nginx / Apache to stop it white-screening.
 Default: false

 LoosePort - Disable port match checks in the router.
-This may be useful when using a revere-proxy like Nginx / Apache to stop it white-screening.
+This may be useful when using a reverse-proxy like Nginx / Apache to stop it white-screening.
+Default: false

+SslSchema - Allow for HTTPS URLs without necessarily using a HTTPS listener.
+This might be useful if a reverse-proxy or otherwise terminates the SSL / TLS connection instead of Gosora.
 Default: false

 DisableServerPush - This switch lets you disable the HTTP/2 server push feature.
 Default: false